Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

  - It requires a change of variable
  - Then uses asymptotics (~) to convert a series to an itegral.
  - And finally find that F(n) is about 1.39 nlog2n

+Back to quicksort
+- Its average case is excellent.
+	- But the analysis assumes that keys are distinct, and that all permutation are equally likely.
+	- MOreover, the worst case is truly awful.
+		- Can we address this?
+		- And if so, is the cure worse than the disease.